 And now that restaurants are back open in the state of Texas, but at lower capacities for dining in, they continue to practice social distancing and other regulations by rearranging seating and adding customer sanitation stations.
 Their team has always worn hair coverings and gloves, but now they’ve taken extra precautions to ensure that staff consistently wears a mask while working, and stay home if they feel ill.

-The single most essential thing these restauranteurs want customers to know is that King’s Blu Jam Café is still safely serving up their favorite foods.
+The single most essential thing these restaurateurs want customers to know is that King’s Blu Jam Café is still safely serving up their favorite foods.
 Their meals are “made-fresh-to-order,” and served at a socially-acceptable distance.

-We asked Connie about lessons learned through this process and what tips she’d share with other restauranteurs regarding marketing their business.
+We asked Connie about lessons learned through this process and what tips she’d share with other restaurateurs regarding marketing their business.
 She explained, “Expressing the health and safety of our customers and staff will always come first.
 You have to have a little patience while everyone is learning to adjust to the changes and new regulations.
 Overall, we want our customers to continue to enjoy their food and have peace during this difficult time.”

 What Truly Matters When It Comes to Restaurant Marketing